Trapezoidal rule: Error analysis

 It follows that if the integrand is concave up (and thus has a positive second derivative), then the error is negative and the trapezoidal rule overestimates the true value.
 This can also be seen from the geometric picture: the trapezoids include all of the area under the curve and extend over it.
 Similarly, a concave-down function yields an underestimate because area is unaccounted for under the curve, but none is counted above.
-If the interval of the integral being approximated includes an inflection point, the error is harder to identify.
+If the interval of the integral being approximated includes an inflection point, the sign of the error is harder to identify.